victronenergy/venus-html5-app/README.md

 ## Testing

+### Enzyme

+Most components have Enzyme unit tests.
+Run all of these tests with `npm run test`

 ### Cypress

 Cypress is used to run integration tests on the compiled ui to make sure it opens and operated correctly in different display sizes.
-To run cypress you need to run the live server with mocked mqtt:
+To run cypress you need to run the live server and an instance of venus docker in the Venus GX demo mode (z):

-- `npm run dev:mocked`
+(in html5 app repo): `npm run dev`

+(in venus docker repo): `./run.sh -s z`

 Then you can run the cypress ui with `npm run cypress`.